RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 1. Apache Spark is a very popular framework for processing data
 2. It does what sagemaker does, But it does lot more than that as it is good in data processing
 3. It has very popular MLlib library that does machine learning at large scale
-4. So if use sagemaker + spark, you will get power of both.
+4. So by using sagemaker + spark, you will get power of both.
 To do so -
-   1. preprocess data with spark (collect datam map it, reduce it, etc) returns a dataframe
+   1. preprocess data with spark (collect data, map it, reduce it, etc) returns a dataframe
-   2. invoke sagemaker + spark librabry - sagemaker_pyspark
+   2. (invoke sagemaker + spark librabry) ie. sagemaker_pyspark
-   3. Now insted of MLlib, use SageMakerEstimator, which works in same way
+   3. Use SageMakerEstimator, which works in same way
       1. Some of the algos here are PCA, XGBoost, KMeans
    4. SageMakerModel to make inferences
 5. TO integrate spark and sagemaker -